pallets/flask/docs/index.rst

 Additional Notes
 ----------------

-Design notes, legal information and changelog are here for the interested.
+Design notes, legal information, and changelog are here for the interested.

 .. toctree::
    :maxdepth: 2